Visiting during Balloon Fiesta? (October 5th–13th) Advanced tickets recommended. Book ahead here.

 Portrait of a person with long curly light hair smiling and looking at the camera.
 They wear a dark shirt and behind them are green foliage.

 Dr. Laura Wertheim Joseph joined the Georgia O’Keeffe Museum in August as the Director of Curatorial Affairs.
-In her new role at the O’Keeffe, Joseph will provide strategic leadership for the Museum’s collections, exhibitions and research initiatives.
-This includes taking the helm on the reinstallation and artistic direction of the Museum’s collection in the dramatically expanded New O’Keeffe, which is currently under construction.
+In her new role at the O’Keeffe, Joseph will provide strategic leadership for the Museum’s collections, exhibitions, and research initiatives.
+This includes taking the helm on the reinstallation and artistic direction of the Museum’s collections in the dramatically expanded New O’Keeffe, which is currently under construction.
 She will also lead all collections management, conservation, digital experience, research, and curatorial efforts at the Museum.

 Shortly after her arrival in Santa Fe, we sat down with Joseph to talk about growing up in New Mexico, returning to the Land of Enchantment, and some of Joseph’s artistic inspiration and accomplishments in between.